 THE CHAPEL’S ARCHITECTURE

 Fontaine designed a chapel in a Neo-classical style, taking some elements from Roman and Greek antiquity, Middle Ages and Renaissance.
 The decoration is very minimalist, reminding us that this chapel is a memory place.

-Inside the chapel we can find the statues of King Louis XVI and Marie Antoinette.
+Inside the chapel, we can find the statues of King Louis XVI and Marie Antoinette.
 Louis XVI is ascending to Heaven with the help of an angel.
 The pedestal is engraved with the King’s testament, written before his execution.
 We especially liked the sculpture called “Marie Antoinette soutenue par la Religion” (Queen Marie Antoinette hold by Religion) designed by Jean Pierre Cortot in 1835.
 Queen Marie Antoinette, downhearted, asks Religion for help and Religion shows her the cross.
 Religion, a veiled woman, has the traits of Elisabeth, the king’s sister.
-Elisabeth, who also passed through the guillotine in 1794, received a last letter from the queen just few hours before Marie Antoinette death.
+Elisabeth, who also passed through the guillotine in 1794, received the last letter from the queen just a few hours before Marie Antoinette death.